Liquid Skin: Composition and lyrics

 The sitar-driven opening track, "Hangover", deals with love and being drunk, according to Gray.
 It is a delta blues song that opens with Ken Nelson misquoting the opening line from Pink Floyd's The Wall (1979), followed by a loud bassline.
 "Revolutionary Kind" sees the band mix country and techno, recalling the work of Alabama 3.
 Gray wrote the song in a house on Ash Grove in Leeds; when they were recording it, the hall they were tracking in would burn down frequently.
 "Bring It On", the name of which alludes to the band's debut, includes a reference to that album's opening song, "Get Miles".
-It ends with a raga rock coda; the song was written around the same time as "Tijunana Lady" (from Bring It On), though was abandoned and left off their debut.
+It ends with a raga rock coda; the song was written around the same time as "Tijuana Lady" (from Bring It On), though was abandoned and left off their debut.
 Gray wrote "Blue Moon Rising" as a reaction to the death of Princess Diana.
 "Las Vegas Dealer" begins as a psychedelic piece and vocal harmonies in the vein of the Moody Blues, before incorporating Eastern rhythms.
-Ball said it was written about a drunken night while in Las Vegas, Nevada with Nuno Bettencourt's father.
+Ball said it was written about a drunken night while in Las Vegas, Nevada, with Nuno Bettencourt's father.

 "We Haven't Turned Around" features cellos; it originally began under the title "Canderel" with a different chorus section.
 "Fill My Cup" transitions over the course of its length from blues to skate metal, with two middle eight sections.
 "Rhythm & Blues Alibi" was written by Ball while attending university; Ottewell saw it as "taking the piss out of R&B music" and "the band and probably me, particularly!".
 Ball was playing guitar with a Zoom Sampletrak sampler, when Gray suggested using some of the parts from it as the song's bridge section.
 Gray described the song as being a dig at a lot of "landfill RnB in the late-90s, but we were also saying that we were dicks appropriating black culture".
 "California" is a slow-building song that incorporates droning, and switches to a boogie; throughout this, the song details escaping California.
-The song was while backstage during a show with Mojave 3 at the Troubadour in West Hollywood.
+The composition of the song was completed while backstage during a show with Mojave 3 at the Troubadour in West Hollywood.
 The closing track, "Devil Will Ride", uses a vocoder and marching band horns, concluding with a Beatlesque fadeout.
 Ball said the song was known under the working title of "God's Big Spaceship".